 Aminata Coote is a Christian author and blogger.
 She is passionate about teaching others how to study the Bible.
 Aminata encourages women to spend time with God and root their identities in Christ so they’ll be able to focus on running the race God has set before them.

 She is the author of multiple books including How to Find Your Gratitude Attitude and Through God’s Eyes: Marriage Lessons for Women.
-Her latest Bible study Royal: Life Lessons from the Book of Esther will be available on Amazon on September 5, 2019.
+Her latest Bible study Royal: Life Lessons from the Book of Esther is available on Amazon.

 Twitter handle: https://twitter.com/AminataCoote